Denis Matsuev: Biography

 In February 2014, at the XXII Olympic Winter Games in Sochi, Matsuev was a torchbearer, and performed in the closing ceremony.

 In 2018 Matsuev was awarded the Russian Order of Honour.
 In 2022, due to his public support of Vladimir Putin, Matsuev's appearance with the Vienna Philharmonic in New York on February 25, 2022, was cancelled and he was replaced by pianist Seong-Jin Cho.

-Since the beginning of the Russian invasion of Ukraine in February 2022, Matsuev did not perform in the West.
+Since the beginning of the Russian invasion of Ukraine in February 2022, Matsuev has not performed in the West.